MMax95/PrimeRoot/README.md

 # PrimeRoot
-A binary tree algorithm for integer factoring
+An 2n-tree algorithm for factoring integers